Skip to Content

 • Etc.

-Give them instructions or help them to melt the chocolate bark part, pour it onto each person’s parchment-paper-covered sheet pan, have them spread it out with a spatula, then they can get to decorating.
+Give them instructions or help them to melt the chocolate bark part, pour it onto each person’s parchment-paper-covered sheet pan, and have them spread it out with a spatula, then they can get to decorating.

 3. Create Thanksgiving-Scented Candles